abanink/ca11/README.md

 but powerful reactive data-oriented design based on [Vue.js](https://vuejs.org/).
 This architecture allows CA11 to be developed at a very fast pace while keeping the code maintainable and easy to adapt.
 The CA11 softphone is primary targetting desktop and mobile web environments.
-It currently builds as a Chrome WebExtension, a PWA and as an Electron desktop application.
+It currently builds as a PWA and as an Electron desktop application.
 Headless mode in Node.js is implemented partially for tests.
 Head over to the [developer quickstart](https://docs.ca11.io/developers/quickstart) to learn more about CA11.
 Please be aware of the [code of conduct](https://github.com/garage11/ca11/blob/develop/.github/CODE_OF_CONDUCT.md) and [contributing guide](https://github.com/garage11/ca11/blob/develop/.github/CONTRIBUTING.md) if you're interested in contributing.